 Pork butt on the grill is perfect for making grilled pulled pork.
 Use it for dishes like pork fried rice and pulled pork tacos!
-The best part about this recipe is that it’s low effort on top of being delicious.
+The best part about this recipe is that it is so low effort on top of being delicious.

 Best Pork Butt Recipe

-This is it – the pork butt recipe of your dreams!
+This is it – the grilled pork butt recipe of your dreams!